Julie Grossman is an award winning singer-songwriter, yoga and meditation teacher, activist, and published poet.

 An accomplished lyricist, her original poem “Things I Can’t Remember” was featured in the Upon Waking anthology, published in partnership with the League of Minnesota Poets.
 Her writing has been featured in a number of online magazines and anthologies.

-A business and marketing professional, she performs in Minneapolis and Saint Paul, Minnesota where she lives with her husband, son, and yorkie.
+A business and marketing professional as well as a teacher, she performs in Minneapolis and Saint Paul, Minnesota where she lives with her husband, son, and yorkie.

 For further inquiries, please contact her here.